Oscuro87/pythontcod-generic-menus/readme.md

 * Credits
 * Proper tests
 * Graphical customization (colors, frame around the menu, ...)
+* Menus create their own console (possibly), then we could just call the menu's `get_console` and blit it on the main console / another console
+* Migrate the input handling internally to the menu (handle_input fn)
+    * Also, could create a "bind" system -> (re)bind keys to menu actions
+    * Note: The binds should be shared accross all menu types

 # A problem?
 Just open a ticket here on github, I'll reply asap.